tamaraakguneyli/tamara-akguneyli-pickaflick/README.md

 ### Create Server

-- Initialize an Express project with routing and placeholder 200 responses.
+- Initialise an Express project with routing and placeholder 200 responses.

 ### Set Up Database